reazuliqbal/mTasks/README.md

 ## How to install and contribute

-Clone the repository, make changes to `config.js` according to your credentials.
-Open up `app.js` and change `mongo_url` or add a node environment variable called `MONGOLAB_URI`.
+Clone the repository, make changes to `example.env` according to your credentials.
+Rename the file to `.env`

 Open up Terminal and inset following commands: